ebal/k8s_cluster/README.md

 We can either **Patch** the service or **edit** the yaml file.

+Choose one of these two ways, do not run both of them (unnecessary - not harmful)

 #### Patch kubernetes-dashboard

+This is one way to add a NodePort.

 ```bash
 kubectl --namespace kubernetes-dashboard patch svc kubernetes-dashboard -p '{"spec": {"type": "NodePort"}}'